iusekarma/trendlogger/README.md

 # trendlogger
-A simple python script which logs the top five searches of the day in India.<br>
+A simple python script which logs the top five searches of the day in India.<br>See the trend.csv for the history.<br>

 <!-- Last Trends -->
 ### Last Trends